JoeDavisson/rendera/README.md

 Should work on any platform supporting FLTK, (with a possible performance penalty if Xlib is not available).
 Eventually we should have optimized versions for Win/Mac, but we aren't quite there yet.

 To compile, use "autoreconf -vfi" followed by "./configure" then "make", and optionally "make check" to run some unit tests.
-You will need to have libjpeg and libpng installed first.
+You will need to have FLTK 1.3, libjpeg, and libpng installed first.

 ![Screenshot](/screenshots/screenshot.png "Screenshot")